Azure-Samples/active-directory-dotnet-deviceprofile/README.md

 The code for handling the token acquisition process is extremely simple, as it boils down to one call for obtaining the code to display to the user (via `AcquireDeviceCodeAsync`) and one call to poll the service to retrieve the tokens when available (via `AcquireTokenByDeviceCodeAsync`).
 You can find both calls in the sample in the static method `GetTokenViaCode`, from the app root class `Program` in program.cs.
 ## How To Run The Sample

-To run this entire sample you will need:
+To run this sample you will need:
 - An Internet connection
 - A Windows machine (necessary if you want to run the app on Windows)
 - An OS X machine (necessary if you want to run the app on OSX)